nrfconnect/sdk-nrf/demos/bluetooth/mesh/thingy52/thingy52_music_cli/README.rst

    =================  ================= ================= =================
    Element 1          Element 2         Element 3         Element4
    =================  ================= ================= =================
-   Config Server      Thingy:52 client  Thingy:52 client  Thingy:52 client
+   Config Server      Thingy:52         Thingy:52         Thingy:52
    Health Server
    =================  ================= ================= =================

 The models are used for the following purposes:

-* :ref:`bt_mesh_thingy52_mod_readme` instances to control RGB messages.
-One client per frequency range.
+* :ref:`bt_mesh_thingy52_mod_readme` instances control the RGB messages, one per frequency range.
 * Config Server allows configurator devices to configure the node remotely.
 * Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.

 Audio processing
 =================

 The Thingy:52 microphone outputs PDM data that must be processed.
 This is done by ARM DSP.
-By doing Fast Fourier Transform (FFT) and computing magnitue for each array element, raw PDM data is converted to a discrete spectrum array.
-Each element of the spectrum array represents one frequency, and the value of the element is magnitue.
+By doing Fast Fourier Transform (FFT) and computing magnitude for each array element, raw PDM data is converted to a discrete spectrum array.
+Each element of the spectrum array represents one frequency, and the value of the element is the magnitude.
-As default, a PDM buffer size of 512 is used.
-This generates a discrete spectrum array of 256 (half of the PDM buffer size).
+PDM buffer size of 512 is used as a default.
+This generates a discrete spectrum array of 256 (half the PDM buffer size).
 To find what frequency each element of the spectrum array represents, use this formula:

 .. math::